Tryllestry/Tryllestry/README.md

 - 👋 Hi, I’m @Tryllestry
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding and AI.
 - 🌱 I’m currently learning Python and AI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing for now.
 - 📫 How to reach me ...
 - 😄 Pronouns: Tryllestry
 - ⚡ Fun fact: I like Python and AI.